 When you use a service like AWS or Azure to deliver your product, your cost of goods sold (COGS) increases alongside revenue.
 You have high margins because you don’t need to account for things like equipment purchases or hardware asset depreciation.
 And that’s why EBITDA works as a measure of gross margin.

 But if you aren’t using cloud services to deliver products, you may need a different profit measurement.
-Other options are EBIT (earnings before interest and taxes), free cash flow, net income, or operating income.
+Other options are EBIT (earnings before interest and taxes), free cash flow, net income, or net operating income.
+Check out our page on operating income vs EBITDA to learn more.

 Here, meeting or exceeding the Rule of 40 leads to enterprise values at much higher revenue multiples than for companies that fall short.
 Even a slight dip under 40% could result in a 5x difference in your company’s valuation.